c.1830

 2000

-The Earlsdon Millennium Heritage Trail is launched by Mary Montes.
+The Earlsdon Millennium Heritage Trail is launched by local historian Mary Montes.